 How I Make Super Smooth Buttercream Frosting

-There are a few things I do that makes my frosting super smooth.
+There are a few things I do that make my frosting super smooth.

 Tip #1: Use a Paddle Attachment

-Most stand mixers (I use a 5 qt KitchenAid stand mixer) come with both a whisk attachment and a paddle attachment.
-The whisk attachment allows you incorporate air into whatever you’re making, which is great for certain desserts like meringues or whipped cream.
+The whisk attachment allows you to incorporate air into whatever you’re making, which is great for certain desserts like meringues or whipped cream.

 Even if you have to use a whisk attachment at the start of a frosting, you can switch to a paddle attachment once you’ve made your meringue or whipped up your butter.

 This allows you to finish combining your ingredients without incorporating tons of air, which reduces the amount of air bubbles in your frosting.

 If you don’t have a stand mixer or paddle attachment, it’s ok to use the beaters on a hand mixer.